Determination of Need

 Rigid criteria are adhered to in the awarding of Federal funds for all disciplines offered by Icahn School of Medicine at Mount Sinai.
 Financial assistance is awarded solely on the basis of verified financial need, as determined using federally-approved need analysis applications.

 Financial aid for the disciplines of MD, PhD, Master's of Public Health, Master's of Genetic Counseling, Master's of Biological Sciences, Master's of Clinical Research may include Title IV Programs (Stafford Loans, GradPlus Loans and, in limited cases, College Work/Study Funds).

 If you are pursuing the MD only, parental contribution, determined by an approved application analysis, is expected.
-Icahn School of Medicine will not consider the awarding of institutional aid, the Perkins Loan, or the Title VII Scholarship for Disadvantaged Students without including parental information, until age 35 or older.
+Icahn School of Medicine will not consider the awarding of institutional aid, and the Perkins Loan, without including parental information, until age 35 or older.

 Review by Financial Aid Office

 Upon receipt of all required forms, the Office of Student Financial Services prepares an award letter for each student.

 The Financial Aid Committee reviews all data as well as any extenuating circumstances, including but not restricted to, parental unemployment, illness, and other special situations.
 You will be notified of your financial aid package in an Award Letter.